rymnd/plethora_challenge_rma/notes.md

     - speed
     - kerf (offset value)
     - process_geometry

+unpacking and ordering edges:
+	- edges not necessarily in proper order
+	- each edge not necessarily w/ vertices in clockwise order
+	- O(VE): for each vertex, find the next edge
+	- O(E^2): each edge traversed once, need to find

 edge cases:
 - applying kerf can make some edges disappear (ie. some petal design)